A REAL DICKENS

 Are my kids welcome?

-We love you and we equally love your offspring but the Shack Up Inn is more of an adults-only kinda place — it’s pretty loud and the shacks are pretty old and definitely not kid-proofed.
-That said, if you want to keep your little ones close by (especially the little babies!) or if you can’t find childcare, bring them along!
-We’ll party with your kids, we’d rather have you there than not!
+We love you and we equally love your offspring, but the Shack Up Inn, like they say on their website, “it’s just a place for grown folks” — it’s pretty loud and the shacks are pretty old, rusty, and definitely not kid-proofed, and we encourage you to hang out past their bedtimes.
+That said, if you want to keep your little ones close by (especially the babies!) or if you can’t find childcare, bring them along!
+We’ll party with your kids; we’d rather have you there than not!

 Will there be a ceremony?